TranslationManchester/bioinformatics-training-collection/README.md

 ## Preface

-A curated list of **bioinformatics training materials**, which are:
+1. Here is a curated list of **bioinformatics training materials**, which are:

 - from university & institution training courses (preferably with a GitHub/GitLab repository), or
 - shared via an online registry, e.g ELIXIR's TeSS, GOBLET portal, OER commons etc; and
 - free to use and relatively sufficient for self-learning.

+2. Click the link below for the detailed list of materials in each category of bioinformatics skills.

-Any contribution to this list is highly appreciated.
+3. Any contribution to this list is highly appreciated.

 ## Contents